 Don’t waste all your hard work on a giant bowl of ice cream every night (but also don’t deprive yourself).
 I’ve figured out a handful of frozen chocolate chips when I need something sweet does wonders for my sweet tooth and prevents me from devouring an entire carton of ice cream that night.

+I really hope my official Kayla Itsines’ BBG Workout review helped you know if it’s right for you!
 Have you tried it?
 What’s your favorite workout?
 Share below!

 Thanks for reading!